Senior Product Owner

 CEO at Humi

 Simon is the CEO at Humi, Canada's leading all-in-one HR, Payroll, and Insurance software provider.
 In his role at Humi, Simon helps oversee all functions of the business, from sales and marketing through to product management, software engineering, insurance, legal, finance, and operations.
-Headquartered on the waterfront in Toronto, Humi employs nearly 100 people spanning Vancouver to Halifax.
+Headquartered on the waterfront in Toronto, Humi employs over 150 employees spanning Vancouver to Halifax.

 Prior to Humi, Simon was a co-founder and the President at OneLocal, a B2B technology company building marketing automation tools for brick and mortar SMBs.
 Both Humi and OneLocal participated in the #1 ranked global startup accelerator program, Y-Combinator, and have raised significant venture capital.
 Simon also spent several years working in finance, pursuing a CFA, and publishing institutional equity research at Canada's largest private investment bank.